Suburb overview

 Run the numbers on a Eumundi property

-Create free account →Capital-growth expectations for Eumundi are modest for 2026 — incomes 13% above the QLD median of $90,298 and a population of 2,504 suggest gains will lag headline metro markets.
-Rental coverage runs at ~104% of the typical mortgage ($2,080/month rent vs $2,000/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 51/100 places Eumundi in the mid tier of Australian suburbs we profile, and overall investor sentiment is balanced heading into the second half of 2026.
+Capital-growth expectations for Eumundi are modest for 2026 — incomes 13% above the QLD median of $90,298 and a population of 2,504 suggest gains will lag headline metro markets.
+At the 2021 Census, rental coverage ran at ~104% of the typical mortgage ($2,080/month rent vs $2,000/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Eumundi is balanced heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

-Eumundi scores 51/100 on our EquitySight investment framework — a moderate rating.
-That score is driven by a population of 2,504, median household income of $102,284/year and median weekly rent of $480.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Eumundi suits you depends on your strategy, but the fundamentals are concrete: a population of 2,504, a median household income of $102,284/year and median weekly rent of $480.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

-The main demand drivers in Eumundi are an above-state-median household income of $102,284/year, a dwelling mix that is 91% separate houses, roughly 1 schools and 1 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Eumundi are an above-state-median household income of $102,284/year, a dwelling mix that is 91% separate houses.
+Together these shape both owner-occupier and tenant demand.

 Eumundi has a usual resident population of approximately 2,504, compared with a Queensland suburb median of 5,474 — placing it in the lower half of the state's suburbs by size.
 Population is the clearest proxy for market depth: more residents mean more transactions and typically a shorter average days-on-market on resale.